 Investing in PropTech and Sustainability Solutions

-Besides investing into VC funds (Fifth Wall and Dragonrise Capital), we have also invested in several PropTech and sustainability solutions during the year under review that include:
+Besides investing into VC funds (Fifth Wall and Dragonrise Capital), we have also invested in several PropTech and sustainability solutions that include:

 - Pupil – UK-based spatial data company Pupil builds and captures digital twins of the built environment.
 Pupil’s digital surveyors scan a residential unit with a LIDAR camera to capture datasets.
 Within 24 hours, their ‘Spec’ technology delivers 3D walkthroughs and millimetre-accurate floorplan of the actual build unit.
 CDL utilised ‘Spec’ for its UK residential properties.
 In January 2020, CDL invested in the company’s Series A round.